CrazyRedMachine/UltimatePopnController/README.md

 # Ultimate Pop'n Controller

-USB HID controller with 12 buttons, 18 lights, 12-key matrix numpad and nice programmable features.
+USB HID controller with 12 buttons, 18 lights, 12-key matrix numpad, high polling rate and nice programmable features.

 The goal was to replace the official IO Board from my pop'n cabinet with a DIY controller instead, for stability reasons (Konami IO boards are prone to failure, most Pop'n Music cabinets in the wild have broken lamps...) but also for QoL improvements (this allows me to use my panel system-wide and not only in-game, which means I can control a multiboot menu, play with emulators etc..).

 In combination with the PN5180-cardio project, the whole IO from a Pop'n Music cabinet can be replaced pretty cheaply :)

+# Leonardo version

+Because I loved the ModeSwitch feature, I adapted the code so it could compile for Leonardo as well.
+Due to lack of gpio, in this case there's only 11 buttons and 9 lights, no keypad support, and reactive mode won't include AC light simulation (there's no side or top lamps, duh)

 # Demo